 It was a lively 45-minute roundtable discussion that touched on numerous points, including how Florent Schmitt’s music requires a special kind of approach in order to prepare it properly for performance.
 Highlights of the discussion are presented below.

 PLN: Florent Schmitt’s Ronde burlesque is clearly not part of the core orchestral repertoire.
 What practice, rehearsal and performance strategies do you use when approaching obscure music like this?

 Stéphane Fontaine: For me, the first thing is to listen to a recording of the music before practicing it.
 Often I start by practicing it slowly, and that was particularly the case in this Schmitt piece.
 I noticed right away in the score that there’s nothing “obvious” in the lines or the scales, so I had to begin very slowly, taking things faster only after a while.
 My main objective was to get every note correct!

 Mélanie Forget: For me, I listen to the music first, and I try to hear several recorded versions while following along with the score.
 I’m listening for tempo, I’m looking for things like accent marks, and I’m also trying to decide what kind of interpretation I should present.

 With this piece by Schmitt, I immediately sensed a French sound, which is a bright one.
 That affected my reed selection – how I will be tonguing the part and the brilliance I want to achieve.
 For this piece I wanted to achieve a brilliant sound, which is not the German sound that we had in the Strauss Alpine Symphony on the same concert.

-What I discovered was that in the single recording that’s available of the Ronde burlesque, the performance was not nearly as brilliant as it turned out to be for us in our rehearsals and performance.
+What I discovered was that in the only recording that’s available of the Ronde burlesque, the performance was not nearly as brilliant as it turned out to be for us in our rehearsals and performance.